Modern Times (film): Plot

 Days later, Ellen takes him to a run-down shack to live in.
 The next morning, he reads about an old factory's re-opening and lands a job as a mechanic's assistant.
 The other workers then suddenly decide to go on strike, and tell the Tramp to leave with them.
 Outside the factory, he accidentally launches a brick at a policeman and is arrested again.

-He is released two weeks later, and learns that Ellen is now a café dancer.
+He is released two weeks later, by which time Ellen has become a café dancer.
 She gets him a job as a singer and waiter, but he goes about his duties clumsily.
 During his floor show, he loses his cuffs, which bear the lyrics to his song, but he rescues the act by improvising the lyrics using gibberish and by pantomiming.
-When police arrive to arrest Ellen for her earlier escape, the two are forced to flee again, and Ellen despairs that their struggles are all pointless, but the Tramp reassures her.
-At a bright dawn, they walk down the road towards an uncertain but hopeful future.
+When the police arrive to arrest Ellen for her earlier escape, the two are forced to flee again.
+Ellen despairs that their struggles are all pointless, but the Tramp reassures her.
+Come bright dawn the next day they walk down the road towards an uncertain but hopeful future.